 Otter-ly adorable!
-New otter pups given their first swimming lessons
+Chester Zoo’s new otter pups given their first swimming lessons

-Five baby otters have been thrown in at the deep end while being taught how to swim by their parents.
+Five baby otters have been thrown in at the deep end while being taught how to swim by their parents at Chester Zoo.

 Mum Annie and dad Wallace took their new pups for a debut dip in water after emerging from their dens with them for the first time since the quintet were born in mid-July.

 The new litter of Asian short-clawed otters, which currently weigh between 450g and 612g, is made up of two boys and three girls - all yet to be named by their keepers.
 It is the first litter for Annie and Wallace.